Round HSS Availability

 Here’s a quick cheat sheet for you:

 Another common question is about the availability of round HSS for handrails.
 I’ve heard it all!
-Here are the sections commonly available in ASTM A500 for handrail construction:
+Table 2 shows the sections commonly available in ASTM A500 for handrail construction:

 If you were used to designing with the “1/3 stress increase” previously allowed in the building codes, using A500 Grade C will allow you use to the same sections as you were when specifying A53 with the stress increase.